sarahlikeshiny/project-3-Updates/readme.md

 ## Alice Marshall, Adrian Welch, Sarah Miller

+### This version, May 2017, is a clone of the original project with some updates by Sarah Miller only.

 Date night is a mean stack app, intended for people to plan a "date night", it allows the user to enter two locations and to locate cinemas that are located within a set distance from those two points.
 Once a cinema is selected the user can then see the films that are playing on a given day and select a film and the time of the showing.
 The user can then select a restaurant near to the cinema selected.
 Node Mailer has been integrated to allow the user to email the details of their night.